CleverCloud/documentation/content/doc/best-practices/tips_and_tricks.md

 ### Use our Web Components and make your own Clever Cloud interface

-All our new Console features are built with open-source Web Components and accessibility.
+All our new Console features are built with open source Web Components and accessibility.
 You don't need a specific framework to use them, just those good old standards.
 They're available [as a npm package](https://www.npmjs.com/package/@clevercloud/components).
 Our team work on them [on a public repository](https://github.com/CleverCloud/clever-components), detailing its choices through Architecture Decision Records (ADRs).
 Want to now more or to contribute?
 Just take a look at our [Storybook](/doc/clever-components/?path=/docs/readme--docs).

 ### You need anything?
 Ask us!